Venitryx/Ene-Discord-Bot/README.md

 Ene will join the voice channel you're in if no voice channel has been set.
 Otherwise, it will only join if you're in the right voice channel.

 -"leave the channel."
 Ene will leave the voice channel you're in if no voice channel has been set.
-Otherwise, it will only join if you're in the right voice channel.
+Otherwise, it will only leave if you're in the right voice channel.

 -"play {YouTube/SoundCloud} {link/search}"
 Accepts YouTube, Soundcloud.
 Planning to implement Spotify, and NicoNicoDouga.